NOAA-OWP/lstm/bmi_config_files/README.md

 - `high_prec_dur: 1.20528` average duration of high precipitation events (number of consecutive days ≥5 times mean daily precipitation)
 - `low_prec_freq: 233.65` frequency of dry days (< 1mmday−1) (days yr-1)
 - `low_prec_dur: 3.66223` average duration of dry periods (number of consecutive days < 1mmday−1) (days)

+### Optional Metadata
+These key value pairs contain metadata that are not required to run the model but can be useful to make sure that the model is running as expected.
+It is best to consider items listed here as optional, but also as potential enhanced development looking ahead.
+- `time_step: '1 hour'` As of this writing, both `time_step_size` and `time_units` are defined during `bmi.initialze()`.
+The next phase of development will provide the model with all time information via bmi configuration.
+- `basin_name: 'Narraguagus River at Cherryfield, Maine'` Not currently directly used but may be beneficial for bookkeeping.
+- `basin_id: '01022500'` Future development will require unique ID for node-to-node routing; still under beta
+- `lat: 44.60797` Post-run analysis or plotting only
+- `lon: -67.93524` Post-run analysis or plotting only